SanderVocke/shoopdaloop/INSTALL.md

 Note that ShoopDaLoop does not support generating a source distribution, hence the `--wheel` argument to build the .whl directly.

+Also note that depending on OS some extra preparation may be needed to get the compilers and tools all configured correctly.
+Work is needed to document these steps properly, but for now I would point anyone to the Github Actions CI scripts in the .github folder - in particular the `prepare_build_...` actions that set up environments for the build per OS.

 ### Installing the .whl (regular)

 Assuming you are in a virtualenv (probably best to use `--system-site-packages` to prevent duplication):